AdobeDocs/analytics.en/help/implement/js-implementation/c-variables/page-variables.md

 ## Separate Clicks Combined {#section_1AE91FB8A2D3423CBE064ACF02FEEA47}

 If the *`pageName`* variable on your site is used to show the section or template a visitor is viewing, rather than the specific page the visitor is viewing, you may want to use *`s_objectID`* to separate links that appear on multiple versions of that page template.
 For example, if you have a template page for all products on your site, it is likely that there is a link to your home page and to a search box from that template on all pages.
 If you want to see how those links are used on an individual product basis (rather than a template basis), you can populate *`s_objectID`* with a product specific value such as "prod 123789 home page" or "prod 123789 search."
-Once completed, Activity Map reports on those links at an individual product basis.
+Once completed, [!UICONTROL Activity Map] reports on those links at an individual product basis.

-## Improving Activity Map Accuracy {#section_08B3406821294DCCABEEB99C90CF5C52}
+## Improving [!UICONTROL Activity Map] Accuracy {#section_08B3406821294DCCABEEB99C90CF5C52}

 In some cases, browsers other than Internet Explorer, Firefox, Netscape, Opera, and Safari are not reported.
 Although this is a small percentage, it accounts for some clicks and other metrics.
 Use *`s_objectID`* within links to uniquely identify the addresses the browser reporting issue.
 The following is an example of how to update your links to use *`s_objectID`*: